linuxserver/docker-nzbget/README.md

 * Upgrade to the latest version of NZBGet simply `docker restart nzbget`.
 * Monitor the logs of the container in realtime `docker logs -f nzbget`.
+* If you wish to use unstable testing branch of nzbget, add -e TESTING=1 to your run command or template settings.
+* REMEMBER it is called unstable for a reason.

 #### Changelog
 + **18.08.2015:** Now useing latest version of unrar beta and implements the universal installer method.